10 of the Best Beginner IT Certifications for Your Career

-When you're first starting your information technology (IT) career, it can be helpful to distinguish yourself as a candidate that is motivated, committed and talented.
-Certifications are a great way to highlight these attributes and grow your skills and knowledge, making them an incredible addition to any entry-level resume.
-In this article, we explain the benefits of basic IT certifications and provide a list of some of the most beneficial entry-level certifications for those starting in the IT field.
+When you're first starting your information technology (IT) career, it can be helpful to distinguish yourself as a candidate with a commitment to the field.
+Certifications are a way to highlight these attributes and grow your skills, making them a beneficial addition to an entry-level resume.
+Learning about the best certifications available for beginners in IT could help you choose the right ones to pursue.

-Please note that companies mentioned in this article are not affiliated with Indeed.com.
+Please note that none of the companies mentioned in this article are affiliated with Indeed.

 The CAPM is an entry-level certification offered by the Project Management Institute (PMI).
 It recognizes proficiency in the fundamental knowledge, processes and terminology associated with effective project management.